Pauline Walsh Jacobson

 In 1983, I married Julian "Kent" Jacobson, and we spent our honeymoon in Cozumel, Mexico where I had my first opportunity to snorkel and observe the colorful marine life of a tropical coral reef.
 I fell in love with the ocean all over again, and Kent and I began to travel to tropical places every chance we got.
 We received our scuba certification in 1994, and I immediately began photographing marine life.

 I have taken thousands of photos of marine life which provide endless inspiration for my paintings.
 I have had both my underwater and topside images published in travel guides, calendars, brochures, and as fine art prints in both corporate and private collections.
-My most popular underwater photos are available on this website as fine art prints on paper and canvas.
-I also market my photographic images as stock photography for business use, and have created two websites for that purpose: www.cdislands.com (35mm film photography) and www.tropicalpictures.net (digital photography).
+I have created two websites for my photography: www.cdislands.com (35mm film photography) and www.tropicalpictures.net (35mm film and digital photography).

-Kent and I participate in frequent dive expeditions to study and photograph marine life, and a percentage of my sales are donated to coral reef conservation organizations.
+Kent and I continue to travel to dive destinations around the world to observe and photograph marine life, and a percentage of my sales are donated to coral reef conservation organizations.

 All works on this web site © Pauline Walsh Jacobson.
 All rights reserved worldwide, unauthorized reproduction is prohibited.